bgonzalezbustamante/academic-kickstart/Netlify/content/authors/ghenriquez/_index.md

   url: "https://www.lse.ac.uk/"

 # Short bio (displayed in user profile at end of posts)
-bio: Dual MA in International Affairs at the London School of Economics and Political Science, United Kingdom, and SciencesPo, France.
+bio: Dual MSc/MA in Political Economy and International Affairs at the London School of Economics and Political Science (LSE), United Kingdom, and SciencesPo, France.

 interests:
 ## -